PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 These two will be identical initially and will diverege over time.

-Once we have these two S3 resources, we'll immediately respond with the "outer frame" HTML.
-At the same time, we'll allocate a host for this particular workspace and instruct it to begin loading the appropriate resources (Docker image, S3 resources, etc.).
+Once we have these two S3 resources, the main server will immediately respond with the "outer frame" HTML.
+At the same time, the main server will allocate a host for this particular workspace and instruct the host to begin loading the appropriate resources (Docker image, S3 resources, etc.).

 The "outer frame" will initially render a loading screen and set up a websocket connection to the main PL server.
 When the workspace host has finished initializing the workspace container, we'll send a websocket message to the client to instruct it to load the "inner frame" in an iframe, which will be served by the container running on a host.